iterative/dvc.org/static/docs/user-guide/contributing-documentation.md

 It's highly recommended to run the Node.js docs app locally to test significant changes to the docs before submitting them, and its very much needed in order to make changes to the docs JavaScript engine itself (rare).
-To do so, please follow the steps below:
+These changes need to be properly formatted as well.
+This is also ensured in the following steps for setting up.

 - Make sure you have the latest version of [Node.js](https://nodejs.org/en/) installed.
 Install and keep the dependencies up to date by running